 “This acquisition will distinguish GEO as the premier service provider with full continuum of care solutions for correctional, detention and residential treatment worldwide,” said George C. Zoley, GEO’s chairman and CEO.
 Currently, GEO operates 81,000 beds at 118 prisons, jails and residential treatment facilities in the U.S., Australia, South Africa and the United Kingdom.

-With BI being integrated into GEO’s subsidiary, GEO Care, GEO will be able to “address all aspects and reach all segments across the entire ...
+With BI being integrated into GEO’s subsidiary, GEO Care, GEO will be able to “address all aspects and reach all segments across the entire corrections, detention and residential treatment spectrum, providing ...

 by David M. Ruetter